Koen Lamberts: University of Sheffield

 In June 2018, he was announced as the new president and vice-chancellor of the University of Sheffield: he took up the post in November 2018.
 Lamberts was appointed chair of the board of trustees of UCAS in March 2019, replacing Steve Smith who filled the position for seven years.
 He was replaced by Trudy Norris-Grey in December the next year.
 In September 2019, a 5,000-protest marched through Sheffield, demanding action to tackle climate change.
 Lamberts joined the protest and announced that all courses would involve teaching about sustainability.

 During the COVID-19 pandemic, the university faced significant financial challenges; in June 2020, Lamberts announced that the University of Sheffield was preparing for a £100-million reduction in income and consequently staff were invited to apply for a voluntary severance scheme as part of measures to reduce budgets by 15%.

 In May 2021, Lamberts commissioned a review of Sheffield's Department of Archaeology.
 Three days after the review was presented to the University Executive Board, it voted to propose the department's closure, provoking widespread objection, with over 25,000 signing a petition against closure within two days.
 The decision sparked international outrage and, in an open letter to Lamberts encouraging the university to reconsider, the European Association of Archaeologists described the department as a "world-leading Department".
 Mike Parker-Pearson warned that amongst the projects put at risk by the move was important research on Stonehenge.
 The decision was confirmed in July, by which time the petition had amassed more than 40,000 signatures and 2,200 letters of support had been submitted.

+In October 2024 it was announced that the University of Sheffield was facing a £50m shortfall for the academic year 2024/25.
+Despite the announcement of a university wide severance scheme to cut staff costs, Lamberts was awarded a 10% salary increase for the following academic year in 2024/25.
+He also received heavy criticism for claiming £17,799 on business class airfares and 'non standard' rail travel in 2024 (a 68% increase on the previous year), despite previous claims of promoting action against climate change.